 Taste the difference.

-Most foods purchased locally have been picked inside of 24 hours, unlike supermarket food that may have been picked weeks or months before.
-They are fresh and full of flavor!
+Most foods purchased from local farmers have been picked in less than 24 hours, unlike supermarket food that may have been picked weeks or months before.
+Local produce is fresher, healthier and more flavorful!

 Know what you’re eating.